-Entropy plays a crucial role in determining what kind of processes are spontaneous (like spreading or burning) and which are not (like freezing or compressing).
+Entropy plays a crucial role in determining what kind of processes are spontaneous (like spreading or burning) and which are not (like condensing or freezing).

 We've seen that the amount of heat absorbed or emitted by a process is not a good determiner of spontaneity.
 For example, if we add sodium hydroxide (NaOH) to water and mix, the solid dissolves on its own (spontaneously) and the temperature of the liquid rises significantly.

-The key to being able to predict the spontaneity of a process like a chemical reaction is the combination of heat loss or gain (that's enthalpy at constant pressure) and entropy.
+The key to being able to predict the spontaneity of a process like a chemical reaction is the combination of heat loss or gain (that's enthalpy if we're working at constant pressure) and entropy.

 In chemistry, spontaneous means that a process can occur without any apparent input of energy from the surroundings.